steampixel/simplePHPRouter/README.md

-This is a simple example that shows how a simple PHP routing system.
+This is a simple example that shows a simple PHP routing system.
 This is not for production use but for people who want to understand how such a system works.
 Take a look in the index.php file.
 You can use the Route::add method to add a new route to your project.
 The first argument takes the URL.